 (c) Assumed knowledge: this level of knowledge is assumed in the first year curriculum and is considered necessary for successful first year study.
 An applicant lacking the assumed level of knowledge is not prevented from being made an offer; however the applicant may be disadvantaged unless they undertake recommended bridging, preparatory or introductory courses prior to or during their first year of study.

 Where knowledge on the part of students entering the program is assumed, the University must give clear and constructive advice to prospective students on the nature and extent of disciplinary knowledge that is assumed and how students can achieve the level of knowledge required.

 Any pre-requisites for admission to a program must be specified in the program accreditation documentation and approved by the Academic Board and clearly stipulated in all marketing and program advice.

 A change in admission pre-requisites for an existing program must be approved by Academic Board on the recommendation of the relevant School, through the accreditation process.

 Any change in admission pre-requisites for an existing program that introduces new or higher requirements requires at least two years notice before coming into effect.
 A change which does not introduce new or higher requirements may be introduced without notice.

 Proficiency in the English language is required for entry to all programs and courses and any international or domestic applicant from a non-English speaking background must satisfy the University’s standard and program specific English language requirements.

-The University’s standard and program specific English language requirements are approved by the Senior Deputy Vice-Chancellor on the recommendation of the Executive Deans, and the Pro Vice-Chancellor (International and Quality).
+The University’s standard and program specific English language requirements are approved by the Deputy Vice-Chancellor (Academic) on the recommendation of the Head of School, and the Pro Vice-Chancellor (International and Quality).
 These must be readily available for all students and displayed on the University web site.